iesahin/wandex/README.md

 ### News

+**2021-10-29**: Updated the LICENSE to CC0 from WTFPL.
+From now on, the updates to this repo are licensed under CC0.

 **2021-10-24**: It looks [hunter](https://github.com/rabite0/hunter) doesn't
 receive updates since May 2020.
 I decided to take a look into the issues and create a fork as my time permits.